-5.10 Again, it is important for policy and supporting guidance to be articulated in a way that sets out clarity for how these ought to be handled.
+5.10 Again, it is important for policy and supporting guidance to be articulated in a way that sets out clarity for how these ought to be handled and potentially needs to factor in additional flexibility to address the variable nature of non-residential uses.

-6. Implications for Local Plan 2040 policy
+5. Implications for Local Plan 2042 policy